department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/vgli.md

 #### Who’s covered?

 * Veterans
-* Former Servicemembers
+* Former service members

 </div>

 <br>

-### What life insurance benefits can I get with VGLI?
+## What life insurance benefits can I get with VGLI?

 $10,000 to $400,000 in life insurance benefits, based on the amount of SGLI coverage you had when you left the military.